 These programs are community based and provide therapeutic and academic services, at our facility in Hermitage, until students are ready to return to school.
 Furthermore, they are designed to help individuals understand their mental health diagnosis and to teach healthy strategies to cope with the feelings that often come with a diagnosis.

 While in the program participants receive individual, family and group counseling as well as academic instruction and assignments as provided by their school district.
 A critical component of the program is its ongoing educational service.
 A full-time certified teacher works in conjunction with the home school district to keep the youth current with schoolwork.
 A summer session is also available.

-Participants work with a therapist to create goals that will make life better a little bit at a time, and participate in groups to learn healthy ways to handle emotions.
-Some of the goals include: development of healthy coping skills, communicating about problems, taking responsibility for one’s actions, increasing self-esteem, and learning to ask for help and support
+Participants work with a team of therapists to create goals that will make life better a little bit at a time, and participate in groups to learn healthy ways to handle emotions.
+Some of the goals include: development of healthier coping strategies, preventing self-harm, managing stress and uncomfortable feelings, communicating about problems, taking responsibility for one's actions, increasing self-esteem, and learning to ask for help and support.

 The goal of Kite Strings and Pathfinders is to keep youth functioning well in school, home and the community.
 The program staff makes the family an important part of treatment and establishes close ties with the child’s school, physician and community agencies.
 It also provides education and support for families so that they will better understand the nature of the mental health diagnosis and its treatment.

 Both programs run Monday through Friday, from 8 a.m.-2 p.m.
 Lunch is provided, and each participating school district provides transportation to and from the program, located at our Garden Way facility in Hermitage.